timdeschryver/blog/_drafts/managing-file-uploads-with-ngrx.md

 > For more information on handling `HttpClient` errors, check out the [official docs guide from here](https://angular.io/guide/http#getting-error-details).

-This method will be responsible for handling any errors that may be throw from the `HttpClient` during requests.
+This method will be responsible for handling any errors that may be thrown from the `HttpClient` during requests.
 I am making use of a neat library from npm named `serialize-error` to give me a predictable `error.message` no matter what type of error is thrown.

 Install the library as so: